fahdao/pdfchat/README.md

 PDF Search

 PDF Search is a simple tool that allows users to upload a PDF file and search for specific information within the document using natural language.
-The tool uses the LangChain library to perform similarity search and question answering on the uploaded PDF file.
+The tool uses the LangChain library and OpenAI models to perform similarity search and question answering on the uploaded PDF file.
-Installation

 Before using PDF Search, ensure that the following dependencies are installed: